Dana Air Flight 0992: Faulty maintenance

-Flight simulations were conducted in Pan Am International Flight Academy (PAIFA) to investigate on whether the accident was preventable or not.
-After simulating every possible scenarios on Flight 0992, all of the results indicated that the crash was not inevitable.
-It was evident that had the crew took the appropriate decision and measures during the emergency, the crash could have been avoided.
-Even in the worst case scenario of a possible crash, the number of casualties on board could have been minimized.
-Despite the dual-engine failure emergency, the condition was actually still within the limit for a safe operation of the aircraft.
+Flight simulations were conducted in the Pan Am International Flight Academy (PAIFA) to investigate whether the accident was preventable or not.
+After simulating every possible scenario in Flight 0992, all of the results indicated that the crash was not inevitable.
+It was evident that had the crew taken the appropriate decisions and measures during the emergency, the crash could have been avoided.
+Even in the worst-case scenario of a possible crash, the number of casualties on board could have been minimized.
+Despite the dual-engine failure emergency, the condition was actually still within limits for permitting safe operation of the aircraft.